averkoc/lxprivate/docs/ws2a_ideas.md

 > The `~` symbol represents your home directory, so you don’t have to see the full path.

-**What happens when you type a command and press Enter?** The shell treats it as a program name and tries to run it.
+**What happens when you type a command and press Enter?** The shell treats it as a program name and tries to find and execute it.

 **Where does the shell look for the program?** In the directories listed in the `PATH` environment variable.